CodeYourFuture/CYF-Workshops/feedback/readme.md

 * Ask for feedback early and often.
 [Asking for feedback late on a project or presentation can lead us to be less receptive to criticism](https://hbr.org/2023/06/the-right-time-to-ask-for-feedback#:~:text=The%20best%20approach%20is%20to,annual%20performance%20review%20rolls%20around).
 * Not all feedback will always be positive, it is important to learn to take good and bad feedback in stride.

-Both giving and receiving feedback is a skill that we will practice today.
+We will practice giving and receiving feedback today.

 ## Learning Objective 💡